-Charging Plug-In Electric Vehicles in Public
+Charging Electric Vehicles in Public

-Public charging stations make all-electric vehicles and plug-in hybrid electric vehicles more convenient.
-Although the majority of EV and PHEV owners will charge at single-family homes, public charging stations can increase the useful range of EVs and reduce the amount of gasoline consumed by PHEVs.
+Public charging stations make EVs more convenient.
+Although the majority of EV owners charge at home, public charging and workplace charging stations can increase the daily useful range of all-electric vehicles and reduce the amount of gasoline consumed by PHEVs.

 General public charging uses Level 2 or DC fast charging.
 Level 1 and 2 charging stations should typically be located where vehicle owners are highly concentrated and parked for long periods of time, such as shopping centers, airports, hotels, government offices, and other businesses.
 Public charging should also be located along highway corridors or at urban charging hubs.

 Learn about charging infrastructure development and operation and maintenance, and read a case study on public charging station procurement.
 For more information about infrastructure costs and charging infrastructure development, refer to Costs Associated With Non-Residential Electric Vehicle Supply Equipment and a review of charging infrastructure costs by the International Council on Clean Transportation.

 Fleets that choose to incorporate EVs into their operations must consider several factors when planning for charging stations.
 Peak demand, duty cycles, garaging locations, vehicle models, and availability of off-site public charging stations can all factor into decisions about the number, location, and type(s) of charging units.
 City planners, fleet managers, and utilities can work together with installers to determine the best charging solutions.